oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

        psql -t engine engine -c "SELECT ovf_data FROM unregistered_ovf_of_entities where entity_name = '${name_of_entity}'" > /tmp/ovf_data.xml
        ```

-    2. Use vi/vim on the output file (`/tmp/ovf_data.xml`) and search for the missing Guid (Based on the error above it is `75a157ee-c485-423d-9c0e-62d5d3b9d718`), and fix the XML accordingly.
+    2. Use vi/vim on the output file (`/tmp/ovf_data.xml`) and search for the missing GUID (Based on the error above it is `75a157ee-c485-423d-9c0e-62d5d3b9d718`), and fix the XML accordingly.

-    3. Update the ovf_data value in the DB with the correct XML using the following sql command:
+    3. Update the ovf_data value in the DB with the correct XML using the following SQL command:

        ```sql
        UPDATE unregistered_ovf_of_entities SET ovf_data = XMLPARSE (DOCUMENT '<?xml version="1.0" encoding="UTF-8"?><ovf:Envelope ........')
 WHERE entity_name = 'vv'
        ```

-    4. Refresh the GUI dashboard and try to import the unregistetered entity once again.
+    4. Refresh the GUI dashboard and try to import the unregistered entity once again.

 ### Permissions